-What is a Project Execution Strategy and what does it mean in V-Modell XT?
+What is a Project Execution Strategy?

-Determine the order of the decision gates
+Project Execution Strategy – determine the order of the decision gates

 A project implementation strategy defines a basic framework for the structured implementation of a project and is comparable to a milestone plan.
 It defines the “when” and thus the sequence of the products, documents or results (and the corresponding activities) to be created.